laboroai/Laboro-DistilBERT-Japanese/README.md

 ## To Use Our Model via Huggingface Model Hub

-1. To load the DistilBERT model, run
+1. To load the pre-trained DistilBERT model, run

 ```
 from transformers import DistilBertModel
+# DistilBertModel can be replaced by AutoModel

 pt_model = DistilBertModel.from_pretrained('laboro-ai/distilbert-base-japanese')
 ```